-SJI’s Women’s Leadership Initiative was founded on the principle that the participants and SJI will benefit from the encouragement of growth and development, on-going mentoring and the sharing of information and expertise.
-The group strives to develop a strong community where members communicate, educate, collaborate, influence, network with and encourage one another.
-The Leadership Initiative shares ideas and information throughout the organization and sponsors educational activities that are not exclusive to the group’s membership but that benefit the organization as a whole.
-The group is supported by three key committees tasked with identifying activities that will allow the women of SJI to create connections and support across functional areas and throughout the organization.
+The SJI’s Women’s Leadership Initiative encourages growth and development through on-going mentoring and the sharing of information and expertise.
+The group’s goal is to develop a strong community where members communicate, educate, collaborate, influence, network, and encourage one another.
+The Leadership Initiative shares ideas and information throughout the organization and sponsors educational activities that benefit both individual members and the SJI as a whole.

-- The Community Involvement Committee identifies and develops community service initiatives to benefit key agencies and non-profits throughout the region.
+- Community service initiatives are developed to serve key agencies and non-profits throughout the region.

-- The Education Committee creates a culture that encourages learning and growth by providing opportunities that support education and encourage collaborative and professional dialog.
+- Education creates a culture that encourages learning and growth.
+The group provides opportunities that support education and encourage collaborative and professional dialog.

-- The Networking and Mentoring Committee develops networking events as well as coaching and mentoring opportunities both with internal staff and external mentors.
+- Networking and mentoring initiatives occur through the development of networking events, as well as, coaching and mentoring opportunities with internal staff and external mentors.